stefanovic80/geompy/README.md

 In analyticGeometry each representable geometric locus is associated with a specific python class.

+If you want to draw a point type geometrical locus, than you have to define a point class type instance.

+If you want to draw a segment type geometrical locus, than you have to define a segment class type instance.

 # Draw a point

 Let's draw a point in a cartesian plane.
 Firstly define a point class type instance and draw a point